What is business van insurance?

-What your commercial van insurance covers will depend on the policy you take out.
-A business van policy will generally provide cover for work-related use as well as giving you everything that comes with personal van insurance.
+What your business van insurance covers will depend on the policy you take out.
+A commercial van policy will generally provide cover for work-related use as well as giving you everything that comes with personal van insurance.
 There are three main levels of cover:

 How much does business van insurance cost?

 There are 2 main ways to describe how you use your van for business.
 Here are the average prices for them1